unxmaal/booterizer/README.md

 ```
 setenv Timezone EST5EDT
 ```
-would set the timezone to Easter Time for example.
+would set the timezone to Eastern Time for example.

-## Net boot into FX to Partition Disks
+## FX to Partition Disks

 Now examine the final output of the `vagrant provision` or `vagrant up` command, to find the proper command to boot into fx, the SGI disk partitioner.